Jlscsr/Jlscsr/README.md

 > “If it wastes my time even *once*, it’s getting automated.”

 I enjoy making things that are either helpful, borderline cursed, or both.
 Why?
-Because chaos fuels creativity—and convenience is king.
+Because chaos fuels creativity and convenience is king.

 ---